KlemPear/Komu/README.md

 This is the repo for Komu.

+## On your first launch:

+Open a terminal.<br />
+Navigate to Komu/backend/chat-server and run "npm install".<br />
+Navigate to Komu/frontend and run "npm install".<br />

 ## Start the DB:

+Make sure that you have a data/db folder created in Komu/backend/chat-server.<br />
 open terminal<br />
 navigate to Komu/backend/chat-server<br />
 run "sudo mongod --dbpath=/home/clem/Git/Komu/backend/chat_server/data/db"<br />